pughlab/ConsensusCruncher/README.md

 ```

 ### ConsensusCruncher ###
-*consensus* mode creates a **consensus** directory containing folders for each bam file.
-Separate bash scripts are generated for for each bamfile using the workflow illustrated above.
+*consensus* mode creates a **consensus** directory and folders for each bam file.

-Bamfiles are generated and grouped according to type of error suppression (SSCS vs DCS) and whether Singleton Correction (SC) was implemented.
+BAM files undergo consensus construction through the workflow illustrated above.
+Output BAMs are grouped according to type of error suppression (SSCS vs DCS) and whether Singleton Correction (SC) was implemented.
 ```
 .
 ├── bamfiles